 , the historic building of Uppsala University which houses an extensive collection of fascinating objects and artefacts.

-After soaking up the rich history of Uppsala at the Upplands Museum, guests will really appreciate the more modern comforts of the Park Inn by Radisson Uppsala.
-This Uppsala hotel’s ideal location
+After taking in the rich history of the city at the Upplands Museum, you will really appreciate the modern comforts of the Park Inn by Radisson Uppsala

-in the heart of the city centre, its upmarket restaurant serving delicious global cuisine with Swedish touches, free internet and a stress-busting sauna will please the most discerning of guests.
+, situated in the heart of the city centre, combined with an upmarket restaurant serving delicious global cuisine with Swedish touches, free internet and a stress-busting sauna, will please the most discerning of guests.